cmerrit25/Terriam/README.md

 ## Input and Output

 - [X] Validate player and nemesis names (non-empty, reasonable length).
-- [ ] Use consistent prompts and error messages.
+- [ ] Use consistent prompts and error messages.                                      <------- DO THIS NEXT
 - [ ] Print clear feedback for all actions.

 ## Testing and Debugging